gogotanaka/hilbert/README.md

 #### I belive mathematics is that one absolutely.

-## How can we deal such a nice mathematics in discret world?
+## How can we deal such a great mathematics in discret world?

 #### Q-language can be.